Infrastructure of Changi Airport

 The infrastructure of Changi Airport includes passenger terminals, runways, taxiways, maintenance buildings and services, and ground support equipment.
 Its four current passenger terminals can handle 82 million passengers a year.
 When Terminal 5 is completed, it is expected to handle an additional 50 million passengers per year.

 The airport is located approximately 25 km east north-east of the city's commercial centre, on a 24 km2 site on the easternmost point of Singapore Island.

 Background

-Given limited land resources in Singapore, Singapore Changi Airport was developed on reclaimed land on the eastern tip of the island.
-As the country's primary international airport, it was designed for current needs and future expansion to double its passenger's handling.
+Given limited land resources in Singapore, Singapore Changi Airport was developed on reclaimed land on the eastern part of the island.
+As the country's primary international airport, it was designed for current needs and future expansion to double its passenger handling.
 Land can further be reclaimed from the sea for more runways and terminal buildings.